zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 Therefore we need less training time and less training data since we have Q-value table. <br>
 In the target domain, our task essentially change from training from scrach to adapting previous knowledgage.  <br>
 Therefore transfer learning allows us to achieve a good result at early training stage. <br>
-We can train further to improve the performance.
+In the further training, we can acheive better performance.

 ### Slide 7